DIY Seed Starting: Watering (Part 5 of 6)

 By: Maureen Gilmer

 Every gardener has done it at least once.
-Watering newly sown pots too aggressively makes the covering float off seeds.
-Do it hard enough and the seed becomes dislodged too.
+Watering newly sown pots too aggressively, which dislodges seeds, moving them all across the soil surface.
 That’s why watering indoor seedlings properly is essential in the first weeks after sowing.

 This site may contain content (including images and articles) as well as advice, opinions and statements presented by third parties.
 Sun Gro does not review these materials for accuracy or reliability and does not endorse the advice, opinions, or statements that may be contained in them.
 Sun Gro also does not review the materials to determine if they infringe the copyright or other rights of others.
 These materials are available only for informational purposes and are presented “as is” without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Reliance upon any such opinion, advice, statement or other information is at your own risk.
 In no event shall Sun Gro Horticulture Distribution, Inc. or any of its affiliates be liable to you for any inaccuracy, error, omission, fact, infringement and the like, resulting from your use of these materials, regardless of cause, or for any damages resulting there from.